facebook/react-native/CONTRIBUTING.md

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case.
+Please provide either a public repository with a runnable example or a [React Native Playground](https://rnplay.org/) snippet.

 ### Security Bugs